 Fortunately, clay was readily available in Palestine.
 And both potter’s wheels and clay pits (where it all began), were common sights.
 When in need of a new pit, all the potter had to do was look for dried earth, cracked and fissured somewhat like tree bark.
 Or for areas where water collected after heavy rains.
 These most likely indicated clay soil, waiting to be dug up and worked in the potter’s shop.

-We are like that clay, according to Scripture, needing the Potter’s work.
+And we, like that clay, also need the Potter’s work.

 Piles of clay are usually full of sticks and stones.